CLASH STASH ACTUALLY CUTS CRAP

 BY DON ALLRED

 The Sandinista!
-Project, produced by Voice contributor Jimmy Guterman, is a two-CD, four-year urban renewal of the Clash's 36-track, three-LP sonic cosmopolis.
-Released in 1980 (when the Clash could seem as venerable as Ronald Reagan and Margaret Thatcher, but rather less successful politically), the original Sandinista! addressed and sometimes sounded stressed by the clash of identity and adaptability, while pushing on across musical and social boundaries.
+Project, conceived and produced by veteran journalist and studio supervisor Jimmy Guterman, is a two-CD, four-year urban renewal of the Clash's 36-track, three-LP sonic cosmopolis.
+Released in 1980 (when punk could seem as old as Ronald Reagan and Margaret Thatcher, though rather less successful politically), the original Sandinista! addressed and sometimes sounded stressed by the clash of identity and adaptability.
 Most of the many various artists on TSP tap into the achievement and potential of this drive-and-be-driven undercurrent.
-The Mekons' Jon Langford and Sally Timms get New Orleans street song "Junco Partner" higher, lighter, and tighter than the Clash can; newer blue notes are sadder too, in a bolder groove.
+The Mekons' Jon Langford and Sally Timms (with Ship And Pilot) get New Orleans street song "Junco Partner" higher, lighter, and tighter than the Clash can; blue notes are bluer too, still rolling with the dice.